LovejeetM/gen_ai_hackathon/readme.md

 ---

-## License
+## Licence

 This project is licensed under the MIT License.
-See the [LICENSE.txt](./LICENSE.txt) file for details.
+See the [LICENCE.txt](./LICENCE.txt) file for details.

 ---